simplycycling/mk-docs/docs/documentation/aws.md

 Most of these commands will give you carpal tunnel syndrome if you type them out, regularly, so I'd recommend aliasing them.

+The following is for when you decide to learn packer, and don't want to open the console to deregister the ami and delete the snapshot.

+    aws ec2 --profile rog deregister-image --image-id ami-xxxxxxx aws ec2 --profile rog describe-snapshots --owner-ids xxxxxxxxxxxx aws ec2 --profile rog delete-snapshot --snapshot-id snap-xxxxxxx

+For that second command, you're going to get the owner id from the profile page of the owner of your AWS account.